ucdavis/ECS272-Fall2022/Homework3/ntamhankar/README.md

     Brushing:
     To use brushing on the parallel coordinates plot, hover over any axis, until you see a + pointer.
     Click on the axis and drag the brush to the desired size over the desired data.
-    Multiple axes can be brushed at the same time to further filter the data
+    Multiple axes can be brushed at the same time to further filter the data.

     To remove any brush, simply double click on the brush to delete it.